pyroesp/PSP_Post_It_Editor/README.md

 ## Controls
 Navigate the menu with the up/down buttons.
-Select an option with X.
+Select an option with X, return with O.

 ## Legacy
 Legacy code from the original homebrew is in the legacy branch.